-Full text: Modi encouraging communal hate and fear mongering, accuse women activists, organisations
+Full text: Modi is encouraging communal hate, fear mongering, say women activists and organisations

 In an open letter to the PM, the signatories said the firing outside Jamia Millia Islamia on January 30 was a fallout of hate speeches by BJP members.